Udaramalinda/Udaramalinda/README.md

 <h1 align="left">Hi 👋, I'm Udara Malinda Wijesinghe</h1>
-<h4 align="left"><i>Software Developer and Cybersecurity Enthusiast, Passionate about crafting innovative software solutions while remaining vigilant in safeguarding digital assets against cyber threats.
-Committed to mastering both the art of coding and the science of cybersecurity to create resilient and secure systems.</i></h4>
+<h4 align="left"><i>A dynamic Software Developer and Cybersecurity Enthusiast, driven by a deep passion for building cutting-edge software while ensuring robust protection against cyber threats.
+Dedicated to blending the principles of software engineering with cybersecurity practices, aiming to develop resilient, secure, and scalable systems.
+Always eager to learn and innovate in both fields to stay ahead of evolving challenges.</i></h4>

 - 🌱 I’m currently a **Computer Science & Engineering** undergraduate student.